Daim-Nickel-Penny/labrary/tasks/List.md

 │ ├── styles/ # Tailwind custom styles if needed
 │ └── api/ # API routes if backend calculation is needed │ └── calculate/route.ts

+# Questions

+- how many decimal places to show?